SkygearIO/guides/cloud-db/field-acl.md

 ### Save

-They work together similarily when you use save a record.
+They work together similarly when you use save a record.

 In atomic save, when a single record or a single field is failed to save, the whole operation will be rolled back.